Arryn succession conflict (134 AC)

 A succession war broke out in the Vale of Arryn upon the death of Lady Jeyne Arryn, during the second half of the regency of Aegon III.
 Because the realm was still recovering from the Dance of the Dragons, the crown's response was initially limited.

 Jeyne Arryn became Lady of the Eyrie in 97 AC when she was three years old, after her father and older brothers were killed at the hands of the Stone Crows.
-Lord Yorbert Royce ruled the Vale as her regent until she came of age (presumably in 110 AC).
+Lord Yorbert Royce ruled the Vale as the Lord Protector of the Vale and her regent presumably until his death.[N 1]

 Her inheritance was twice contested, however, by her first cousin Ser Arnold Arryn - her father's closest male heir.
 After Arnold's "second failed rebellion" (at some point before the Dance of the Dragons), he was imprisoned in one of the Eyrie's sky cells.